-In May 2012, we initiated patient enrollment in an open-label clinical trial evaluating enzalutamide, either in combination with leuprolide and dutasteride or alone, as neoadjuvant therapy in approximately 50 men who have been diagnosed with prostate cancer but not yet undergone prostatectomy.
+The neoadjuvant trial was initiated in May 2012.
+The open-label trial is evaluating enzalutamide, either in combination with leuprolide and dutasteride or alone, as neoadjuvant therapy in approximately 50 men who have been diagnosed with prostate cancer but not yet undergone prostatectomy.
 Men in this trial will receive enzalutamide for six months before prostatectomy, and then undergo surgery.
 The removed prostates will then be examined pathologically to determine whether any cancer remains.
 The primary endpoint in this trial is pathologic complete response rate.

 In April 2012, we and Astellas expanded the clinical development of enzalutamide to include a new indication, breast cancer.
 We are enrolling patients in an open label Phase 1 study designed to evaluate the safety and tolerability of enzalutamide in approximately 60 metastatic breast cancer patients who have failed at least two prior hormonal therapies.